coreysparks/myfirstrepository/README.md

 # myfirstrepository
-This is an example respository
+This is an example respository, where I will try to learn about Github and store stuff